Swansea Sixth form College, Swansea College

 For those students at Swansea Sixth Form College who may need financial support during their studies, there are several options:

 - The Education Maintenance Allowance (EMA) is a bi-weekly payment that helps students cover tuition and related academic materials.
-Available to students aged 16-18.
+It is available to students aged 16-18.

 - The Welsh Government's educational grant is income-dependent and is designed to encourage more pupils from different backgrounds to continue their education despite all the restrictions.
 With its help, you can cover educational expenses.
-Available to 19-year-old students.
+It is available to 19-year-old students.

 Institution on the map